MaxMCao/Getting-and-Cleaning-Data-Course-Project/Code Book.md

-This code book summarizes the resulting data fields in tidy.txt.
+This code book summarizes the resulting data fields in Final_tidy_data.txt.
 Identifiers

     subject - The ID of the test subject